sigmf/SigMF/sigmf-spec.md

 There are four orthogonal characteristics of sample data: complex or real, floating-point or integer, bit-width, and endianness.
-The following ABNF rules specify the dataset formats defined in the Core namespace.
-Additional dataset formats MAY be added through extensions.
+The following ABNF rules specify the Dataset formats defined in the Core namespace.
+Additional Dataset formats MAY be added through extensions.

 ```abnf
     dataset-format = (real / complex) ((type endianness) / byte)